Software prototyping: Applicability

 It has been argued that prototyping, in some form or another, should be used all the time.
 However, prototyping is most beneficial in systems that will have many interactions with the users.

 It has been found that prototyping is very effective in the analysis and design of on-line systems, especially for transaction processing, where the use of screen dialogs is much more in evidence.
 The greater the interaction between the computer and the user, the greater the benefit is that can be obtained from building a quick system and letting the user play with it.

 Systems with little user interaction, such as batch processing or systems that mostly do calculations, benefit little from prototyping.
 Sometimes, the coding needed to perform the system functions may be too intensive and the potential gains that prototyping could provide are too small.

-Prototyping is especially good for designing good human–computer interfaces.
+Prototyping is frequently used as a tool for designing polished human–computer interfaces.
 "One of the most productive uses of rapid prototyping to date has been as a tool for iterative user requirements engineering and human–computer interface design."